WGGB launched its free series of online events for writers during the pandemic and it has gone from strength to strength since then

 Tinniswood Award 2025: meet the shortlisted writers

-This year Edson Burton won the Tinniswood Award for Man Friday, which was presented at the BBC Audio Drama Awards again this year.
+This year Edson Burton won the Tinniswood Award for Man Friday, which was presented at the BBC Audio Drama Awards.
 The other shortlisted writers were Satinder Chohan, Dan Rebellato and Robert Forrest.
 In this online panel event, which took place on 3 April 2025, WGGB Audio Co-Chairs Lucy Gough and Nicola Baldwin found out how each of the shortlisted scripts came into being and the challenges their creators faced along the way.

 Where next for UK comedy?